rosiemin/Reinforcement-Learning-Case-Study/README.md

 </p>

 Our goal was to see if we could train the actor in this given environment using reinforcement learning based on:
-1. A naive model - random actions
+1. A naive model
-2. A Q-table model - modified for rewards
+2. A Q-table model
 3. A Keras model

 [Return to Top](#Table-of-Contents)